 The application for their secured credit card says you have to be at least 18 years of age and be a U.S. citizen or a resident alien.
 Either way, you will need to provide a copy of your government-issued photo ID (non-US citizens must provide either a copy of their passport or Mexican consular ID).

 To apply you will also need to prove your address.
 If you are a U.S. citizen your driver’s license or passport will work.
 However if you are non-US citizen you need to provide a copy of your recent utility bill, bank account statement, or phone bill (cellphones don’t count).

 How can you apply?

-You will need to go to a local Citibank branch and bring all the required things.
+You will need to go to a local Citibank branch and bring all the required items necessary for account application review and decisioning.
 Previously, you could download the Citibank secured credit card application on their website and mail it in, but unfortunately that is no longer an option.

 Credit Card Forum does not currently advertise any Citi products but this is still a decent choice if you’re in the market for a secured credit card.
 The annual fee for the Citi secured MasterCard is pretty reasonable and the requirements are fairly standard.

 This post was written or last updated March 2017